Blind SNR Estimation and Nonparametric Channel Denoising in Multi-Antenna mmWave Systems

 \section{Introduction}

-Accurate knowledge of system parameters, such as average noise power, signal power, or the signal-to-noise ratio (SNR) is critical in communication systems, as many baseband processing tasks require knowledge of such quantities~\cite{schenk2008rf}.
-Most conventional communication systems dedicate a training phase to estimate such system parameters.
+Accurate knowledge of system parameters, such as average noise power, signal power, or the signal-to-noise ratio (SNR) is critical in communication systems, as many baseband processing tasks use these quantities~\cite{schenk2008rf}.
+Most conventional communication systems dedicate a training stage to estimate such system parameters.
 However, since the propagation conditions can change at fast rates, especially at millimeter-wave (mmWave) frequencies where blockers or interferers may appear quickly~\cite{rappaport13a}, it is important to develop low-complexity solutions that accurately track such parameters.

 Fortunately, modern wireless communication systems deal with high-dimensional data.
 For example, massive multiple-input multiple-output (MIMO) basestations are expected to be equipped with hundreds of antennas, or orthogonal frequency-division multiplexing (OFDM) systems have thousands of subcarriers.
 Since many of the signals in such systems are structured (e.g., exhibit sparsity or are taken from a discrete set), one can design statistical methods that blindly estimate parameters, without the need of a dedicated training stage.